-SAIC students, who hold regular full-time, part-time, special projects, temporary staff or faculty positions at SAIC or AIC, are not eligible for student employee positions.
-If a student applies for and receives a financial aid award package that includes student employment earning eligibility they will not qualify for this award if they are employed in a regular full-time, part-time, special projects, temporary staff or faculty position at SAIC or AIC while enrolled at SAIC.
-A student eligible for student employment, who applies for and is offered a regular full-time, part-time, special projects, temporary staff or faculty position, will not be able to work in a student employment position at SAIC.
-They will have to discontinue their student employment if working as a student employee at the time they begin employment at SAIC or AIC as a regular full-time, part-time, special projects or temporary staff or faculty member.
+SAIC students, who hold regular faculty positions at SAIC or AIC, are not eligible for student employee positions.
+If a student applies for and receives a financial aid award package that includes student employment earning eligibility they will not qualify for or faculty position at SAIC or AIC while enrolled at SAIC.
+A student a regular full-time, part-time, special projects, temporary staff or faculty position, will not be able to work in a student employment position at SAIC.
+They will have employment if working as a